bitmark-inc/bitmark-node-docker/README.md

 Bitmark node participants running both `bitmarkd` and `recorderd` are awarded monetary payments for winning blocks on both the `bitmark` and `testing` blockchains.
 These payments are delivered as either bitcoin or litecoin payments (depending on current cryptocurrency prices and confirmation times) and are delivered to a node's designated bitcoin and litecoin payment addresses.

 When the Bitmark node software is first started up, it requires the user to provide a bitcoin and litecoin account address.
 If you do not have a bitcoin or litecoin wallet, there are many ways to easily get one online.
 A simple, online solution is [coinbase](https://coinbase.com), though any wallet will work.

-### Docker Compose Settings

-Participants familiar with [Docker Compose](https://docs.docker.com/compose/) can use the included `docker-compose.yml` file as an example of how to configure Bitmark node services.

-Configurable options are:

-  - Environments:
-    - PUBLIC_IP: Your public IP address
-    - NETWORK: The blockchain you would like to access
-  - Ports:
-    - 2130: Port of RPC server
-    - 2135 & 2136: Port of peering
-    - 9980: Port of web server
-    _(Note: Please make sure that you setup port forwarding with TCP in order to let others connect you via public network)_
-  - Volumes:
-    - /.config/bitmark-node/bitmarkd/bitmark/data - block data for `bitmark` blockchain
-    - /.config/bitmark-node/bitmarkd/testing/data - block data for `testing` blockchain

 ## Updates